coop-deluxe/sm64coopdx/docs/lua/functions-5.md

 ## [mod_fs_exists](#mod_fs_exists)

 ### Description
-Checks the existence of a modfs at path `modPath` or for the active mod if not provided
+Checks the existence of a modfs at path `modPath` or for the active mod if not provided.
+Checking for the existence of a private modfs will return false, even if it exists

 ### Lua Example
 `local booleanValue = mod_fs_exists(modPath)`